-Control Strategy: Education and Outreach Education and Outreach Goal - Raise awareness of source water protection issues throughout Philadelphia's Source watersheds Objectives and Tasks Target Watershed Target Completion Date Report Section Continue to participate in the SAN workgroups and support initiatives outlined in each group's workplan Schuylkill River Ongoing 4.5.1.5 Continue to collaborate with the PDE on various education and outreach initiatives Schuylkill and Lower Delaware River Ongoing 4.5.1.6 Continue to promote the use of the Delaware Valley Early Warning System among industries, wastewater dischargers, and water suppliers Schuylkill and Lower Delaware River Ongoing 4.2.1.4 and 4.2.1.5 Work with Philadelphia and regional schools to identify opportunities to enhance conservation practice education in the curriculum Wissahickon and Pennypack Creeks Ongoing 4.5.1.7
+Control Strategy: Education and Outreach Education and Outreach Goal - Raise awareness of source water protection issues throughout Philadelphia's source watersheds Objectives and Tasks Target Watershed Target Completion Date Report Section Continue to participate in the SAN workgroups and support initiatives outlined in each group's workplan Schuylkill River Ongoing 4.5.1.5 Continue to collaborate with the PDE on various education and outreach initiatives Schuylkill and Lower Delaware River Ongoing 4.5.1.6 Continue to promote the use of the Delaware Valley Early Warning System among industries, wastewater dischargers, and water suppliers Schuylkill and Lower Delaware River Ongoing 4.2.1.4 and 4.2.1.5 Work with Philadelphia and regional schools to identify opportunities to enhance conservation practice education in the curriculum Wissahickon and Pennypack Creeks Ongoing 4.5.1.7

-4.3.1.5 Schuylkill Action Network Collaboration
+4.3.5 Schuylkill Action Network Collaboration

-PWD maintains a \$155,000 professional services contract with the Partnership for the Delaware Estuary which incorporates facilitation of the SAN, including workgroup meetings, communication, and project coordination.
+PWD maintains a professional services contract with the Partnership for the Delaware Estuary which incorporates facilitation of the SAN, including workgroup meetings, communication, and project coordination.
+Previously set at a contract amount of \$155,000, a budgetary increase to \$217,000 begins in PWD fiscal year 2024.
 PWD also sits on the SAN's Planning and Executive Steering Committees, assisting in the planning of annual events and drafting strategic planning documents.
-PWD regularly attends quarterly SAN Pathogens and Point Source and Agriculture Workgroup meetings, and PWD personnel serve as cochairs on each of the Pathogens and Point Source and Stormwater Workgroups.
+PWD regularly attends quarterly SAN Pathogens and Point Source and Agriculture Workgroup meetings, and PWD personnel serve as a co-chair on the Pathogens and Point Source Workgroup.